ndreckshage/sambell/README.md

-# Create a universal, single page app with a single file.
+# Create a universal, single page app with 1 file.

 - Quickly prototype.
 Focus on app code, not initial setup.
 - No eslintrc, babelrc, package.json, node_modules, webpack setup.
 All behind the scenes!